sreedatta-v/Cyclistic-Case-Study/README.md

  ## Process
  The individual CSV files will be combined into 1 to make it easier to manipulate and analyse.
 The combined file will be cleaned and additional columns will be added.

-Guiding questions
+Guiding questions <br>
-<b> What tools are you choosing and why? <b>
+<b> What tools are you choosing and why? <b> <br>
-I am using R as the dataset is to large for spreadsheets and R will allow indepth analysis and manipulation
+I am using R as the dataset is to large for spreadsheets and R will allow indepth analysis and manipulation <br>

-<b> Have you ensured your data’s integrity? <b>
+<b> Have you ensured your data’s integrity? <b> <br>
-I examined the columns after any changes and determined that the datatypes were consisitent after manipulation
+I examined the columns after any changes and determined that the datatypes were consisitent after manipulation <br>

-<b> What steps have you taken to ensure that your data is clean? <b>
+<b> What steps have you taken to ensure that your data is clean? <b> <br>
-The NA's and duplicates were removed, the time and dates were formatted.
+The NA's and duplicates were removed, the time and dates were formatted. <br>

-<b> How can you verify that your data is clean and ready to analyze? <b>
+<b> How can you verify that your data is clean and ready to analyze? <b> <br>
 The steps shown in this section of the notebook show all cleaning steps and a summary of the data to ensure it is ready.

 <b> Have you documented your cleaning process so you can review and share those results? <b>